WSParker/html-slides/README.md

 # html-slides

 html-slides allows you to write html and have it present as a slideshow.
-I basically wrote it for personal use, and only made it public so I can use it from a CDN (via jsdelivr).
+It was written mainly for personal use, but can be included in any html project via CDN.

-That said, if you ~~hate powerpoint with a passion~~ want to easily make slideshows in HTML and type equations in LaTeX, give it a try.
+That said, if you want to easily make slideshows in HTML and type equations in LaTeX, give it a try.
 Usage is simple, functionality is minimal.

 You can: